TechSavage2/gablib/README.md

 This is not a standalone package/app but intended to be used as part of a custom client or for various scripting/automation tasks.

-Version 1.0.0 of gablib is out of beta. gablib makes it possible to create independent clients for Gab. #gablib is open source (MIT license.) https://github.com/TechSavage2/gablib

 Things you can build, but not limited to:

 - Custom GUI/TUI clients